dreispt/anygrate/anygrate/README.rst

 ccu ON ccu.constraint_name = tc.constraint_name
 WHERE constraint_type = 'FOREIGN KEY' AND ccu.table_name='one_model';

-Now we can import a csv file using the mapping:
+Now we can import a csv file using the mapping.
+The list of not imported tables is returned:

     >>> from anygrate import importing
     >>> importing.import_from_csv([join(directory, 'res_users.csv')], connection)